curiouselectric/soldersolar/SolderSolar_Instructions/SolderSolar_Instructions.rst

 It is an electrolytic capacitor and you **must ensure the correct polarity**.

 There are some small white tringles on the capacitor which indicate the negative pin.
 This pin must align with the large white area of C1 on the PCB silk screen.

-Another way to fin the pin polarity is that the positive (+) pin is on the bottom of the capacitor and the negative is on the top.
+Another way to find the pin polarity is that the positive (+) pin is on the bottom of the capacitor and the negative is on the top.
 Please see photos for clarification.

 .. image:: Instruction_Photos/PCB6_sm.jpg?raw=true